Chromosome instability: Defective DNA damage response

 A loss in the repair systems for DNA double-stranded breaks and eroded telomeres can allow chromosomal rearrangements that generate loss, amplification and/or exchange of chromosome segments.

 Some inherited genetic predispositions to cancer are the result of mutations in machinery that responds to and repairs DNA double-stranded breaks.
 Examples include ataxia telangiectasia – which is a mutation in the damage response kinase ATM – and BRCA1 or MRN complex mutations that play a role in responding to DNA damage.
 When the above components are not functional, the cell can also lose the ability to induce cell-cycle arrest or apoptosis.
 Therefore, the cell can replicate or segregate incorrect chromosomes.

 Faulty rearrangements can occur when homologous recombination fails to accurately repair double-stranded breaks.
 Since human chromosomes contain repetitive DNA sections, broken DNA segments from one chromosome can combine with similar sequences on a non-homologous chromosome.
 If repair enzymes do not catch this recombination event, the cell may contain non-reciprocal translocation where parts of non-homologous chromosomes are joined together.
 Non-homologous end joining can also join two different chromosomes together that had broken ends.
 The reason non-reciprocal translocations are dangerous is the possibility of producing a dicentric chromosome – a chromosome with two centromeres.
 When dicentric chromosomes form, a series of events can occur called a breakage-fusion-bridge cycle: Spindle fibers attach onto both centromeres in different locations on the chromosome, thereby tearing the chromatid into two pieces during anaphase.
 The result is a pair of DNAs with broken ends that can attach to other broken-ended DNA segments creating additional translocation and continue the cycle of chromosome breakage and fusion.
 As the cycle continues, more chromosome translocations result, leading to the amplification or loss of large DNA fragments.
 Some of these changes will kill the cell, however, in a few rare cases, the rearrangements can lead to a viable cell without tumor suppressor genes and increased expression of proto-oncogenes that may become a tumor cell.

+Using direct lineage-resolved approaches in living cells, it has been shown that the formation of dicentric chromosomes—and the location of the initiating DNA lesions—deterministically govern subsequent rearrangement processes.
+Double-strand breaks introduced in close proximity to the centromere frequently give rise to stable isochromosomes, while lesions positioned at non-centromeric regions promote ongoing breakage–fusion–bridge cycling.